-Since 2015, we have showcased independent trade publishing and world writing in translation with a focus on France, and a selection of key writing and ideas created by the distinguished writers and artists, Lesley Blanch, George Elton Mayo and Gael Elton Mayo, whose literary estates BookBlast® manages; alongside articles from the archive.
+Since 2015, we have showcased independent trade publishing and world writing in translation with a focus on France via The BookBlast® Diary, along with a selection of key writing and ideas created by the distinguished writers and artists, Lesley Blanch, George Elton Mayo and Gael Elton Mayo, whose literary estates BookBlast® manages.

 Christopher MacLehose, MacLehose Press — “Excellent and eloquent.”